How to become a barrister

 See some of the other legal roles/careers you can go into in the UK:

-• How to become a solicitor in the UK
+How to become a solicitor in the UK

 Solicitors give legal support to clients and usually work for organisations, government, private practices or within the court system.
+It usually takes around six years to qualify as a solicitor.

 Qualifications